pauleveritt/visual_debugging/README.md

 ### Extract Type Information

-- Preferences -> Build -> Python Debugger, checkbox for
+- Preferences -> Build -> Python Debugger, checkbox for  `Collect`
-  `Collect`
+- Run game under debugger, move around
+- Alt-Enter on `__init__`

 ### Django and Flask

+- Wouldn't it be nice to do breakpoints in...templates?!
-- Open Flask project
+- Open Django project
 - Set a breakpoint in a template

-### Extra Credit

-- NodeJS/Chrome debugging
-- Configuring Stepping
-- Keyboard shortcuts for stepping
-- Show Execution Point button in toolbar when you get lost
-- Mute Breakpoints button
-- Inspect watch value in separate window